 Shadiya L. Moss

-Shadiya L. Moss, MPH, is a SAETP pre-doctoral fellow and PhD candidate in the MSPH Department of Epidemiology, where she was formerly an IMSD fellow.
-She is a social epidemiologist, with a focus on substance abuse and psychiatric disorders.
-Her research focuses on the impact of mass incarceration on the Black family and community, with specific interest in parental criminal justice system involvement and offspring behavioral, psychiatric, and substance use outcomes.
+Shadiya L. Moss, MPH, MPhil, is a SAETP pre-doctoral fellow and PhD candidate in the MSPH Department of Epidemiology at Columbia University, where she was formerly an IMSD fellow.
+She is a social epidemiologist, with a focus on social conditions, substance use, and psychiatric disorders.
+Her research focuses on the impact of mass incarceration on the Black family and community, with specific interest in parental criminal legal system involvement and offspring behavioral, psychiatric, and substance use outcomes.
 Shadiya is also interested in integrating epidemiologic methods with community-based participatory research.
-Prior to her doctoral training, Shadiya conducted community-based participatory research at the Children’s Hospital of Philadelphia, which focused on interventions to improve depression among pregnant women, mothers, and their children.
-She has also worked at the University of Pennsylvania and Temple University on various research projects, which included a mixed methods study of breast cancer survivorship, interventions to improve mental health outcomes among African American adults, and testing the feasibility of a web-based data collection system among homeless populations with psychiatric and/or substance use disorders.
+Prior to her doctoral training, Shadiya conducted community-based participatory research at the Children’s Hospital of Philadelphia (CHOP), which focused on interventions to improve depression symptoms among pregnant women, mothers, and their children.
+She also worked at the University of Pennsylvania and Temple University on various research projects, which included a mixed methods study of breast cancer survivorship, interventions to improve mental health outcomes among African American adults, and testing the feasibility of a web-based data collection system among individuals experiencing street homeless who had psychiatric and/or substance use disorders.
 Shadiya received a BS in Psychology from Drexel University and an MPH from the University of Pennsylvania, Perelman School of Medicine.